Geoffrey Howe: Retirement

 Following his retirement from the Commons, Howe took on several non-executive directorships in business and advisory posts in law and academia, including as an international political adviser to the US law firm Jones Day, a director of GlaxoSmithKline and J. P. Morgan, and visitor at the School of Oriental and African Studies (SOAS), University of London.

 His wife, Elspeth, a former chairman of the Broadcasting Standards Commission, was made a life peer in 2001.
 The Baroness Howe of Idlicote and her husband were among the few couples holding titles in their own right.
 Lord Howe was a patron of the UK Metric Association and the Conservative Foreign and Commonwealth Council.
-Howe was appointed a Companion of the Order of the Companions of Honour (CH) in the 1996 Birthday Honours.
+Howe was appointed a Member of the Order of the Companions of Honour (CH) in the 1996 Birthday Honours.
 He was an honorary fellow of SOAS.
 From 1996 to 2006 he was president of the Academy of Experts and in November 2014 was made an honorary fellow of the organisation in recognition of his contribution to the development of methods of dispute resolution.